 The results are notable and promising, proving that digitalizing continence care means personalizing overall care.
 In terms of improved comfort day and night, better overall health, and more time for care, digital continence care has an impact on quality of life for residents as well as caregivers.

 Personalizing continence care

 ABENA Nova with MediSens is one of the leading digital continence solutions.
 ABENA Nova consists of a premium quality incontinence product with integrated sensors that continuously monitor saturation levels.
 A small clip attached to the product sends the information to the caregivers via an app on their mobile device.
-In this way, the caregiver can see which resident needs changing and take action according
+In this way, the caregiver can see which residents need changing and take action accordingly.

-The information collected about the individual resident is then used for optimum planning of the continence care, e.g. how to ensure a good night’s sleep and good toileting routines.
+The information collected about the individual resident is then used for planning the best continence care, e.g. ensuring a good night’s sleep and good toileting routines for every resident.

-ABENA Nova is a secure solution, and before use, the resident or relatives consent to the use of the product.
+Because we care, ABENA Nova is a secure solution, and before use, the resident or relatives always consent to the use of the product.